oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 New Design:

 1. Creating a periodic job that refreshes the cached map from the DB, once a minute.
 2. Adding a reloadable column in vdc_options.
 This field will distinguish between keys that can be reloaded in runtime, and keys that should only change when the machine is restarted.
+The field itself is not updatable by the admin,to prevent de-stabilizing of the system.
     1. The table in the following link, holds the list of vdc_options keys and whether or not they should be reloadable.
 It also shows which values are currently exposed through the engine-config tool, since they are in the properties file: <http://www.ovirt.org/wiki/Features/ReloadableConfiguration/keys_table>
     2. We divide the config keys into 4 types:
         1. Keys that are fetched from the cache every time they are used - for example keys that are used in a command: These keys will remain untouched.